Skip to main content

 Apply for an IGB Postdoctoral Fellowship

-By: Carl R. Woese Institute for Genomic Biology
+BY Carl R. Woese Institute for Genomic Biology

 The IGB is once again offering fellowships for truly exceptional young scholars who have completed their PhD or other relevant terminal degree within the last two years, who are looking for a stimulating and supportive interdisciplinary environment to carry out both independent and collaborative research.